 Do not leave the vehicle when the engine is running.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
+To be (Continued)

-To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
-See Shifting Into Park ⇒ 207.
+sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
+See Shifting Into Park ⇔ 186 and Driving Characteristics and Towing Tips ⇔ 221.

 Make sure the shift lever is fully in P (Park) before starting the engine.
 The vehicle has an automatic transmission shift lock control system.
-The regular brake must be fully applied first and then the shift lever button must be pressed before shifting from P (Park) when the ignition is on.
+With the ignition on, fully apply the regular brake, then press the button on the shift lever before shifting from P (Park).
 If you cannot shift out of P (Park), ease pressure on the shift lever, then push the shift lever all the way into P (Park) as you maintain brake application.
-Then press the shift lever button and move the shift lever into another gear.
-See Shifting out of Park ⇒ 207.
+Then press the shift lever into another gear.
+See Shifting out of Park \Rightarrow 187.

-R: Use this gear to back up.
+R : Use this gear to back up.